birkheadc/templates/fullStack/nestJS_react/docs/README.md

 `custom.serverless-dynamodb` contains information for the LOCAL instance of DynamoDB. `custom.serverless-dynamodb.seed` is where data to be seeded to the DynamoDB should be declared.
 Again, this section DOES NOT HAVE ANYTHING TO DO with production deployment to AWS.

 `custom.scriptable` is where custome scripts to be run when deploying to AWS can be configured.
 At the moment, the only one is a script that seeds the database after deployment is finalized.
+These scripts are NOT run when deploying locally.

 In `provider`, an IAM role is declared.
 This is the role that Serverless will create on our behalf.
 Any services not created by Serverless, that this role needs to access, should be declared here.
 Serverless will grant the newly created role the necessary permissions.

 `resources` are where additional services can be declared, and Serverless will create them.
 At the moment, the only one is the DynamoDB table for Users.
 This DynamoDB table is also created when deploying locally.
-I would like to declare Secrets here eventually as well.

 The `functions` section is simply where we declare the lambda handler function that is the entry point once deployed to lambda.